schneid-l/u-boot-orangepi5/README.md

 ## Pre-built binaries

 This U-Boot build uses pre-built `BL31` and `TPL` binaries provided by Rockchip from [rkbin](https://github.com/rockchip-linux/rkbin) repo.
-For now the Arm Trusted Firmware (ATF) is not used as the rk3588 is not supported by the mainline ATF (waiting for [this change](https://review.trustedfirmware.org/c/TF-A/trusted-firmware-a/+/21840) to be merged).
+For now the Arm Trusted Firmware (ATF) is not used as the rk3588 is not supported by the mainline ATF (waiting for [this change](https://review.trustedfirmware.org/c/TF-A/trusted-firmware-a/+/21840) has been merged, waiting for v12.2).

-This U-Boot build also uses [patches](https://github.com/armbian/build/tree/main/patch/u-boot/v2024.07) provided by Arm to support the rk3588 SoC.
+This U-Boot build also uses [patches](https://github.com/armbian/build/tree/main/patch/u-boot/v2024.10) provided by Armbian to support the rk3588 SoC.

 I will update this repo as soon as a stable ATF version supporting rk3588 is released.

 ## Known issues

-- The HDMI output is not working.
+- HDMI output is not working.
 - Booting from a m.2 SATA drive is not working (NVMe is working).
+- Network does not work on Orange Pi 5 Plus.

 Don't hesitate to open a Github issue if you encounter any other issue.